insure logo

 • Accidental damage due to short-circuiting of electrical current (excluding loss of necessary electrical parts)

-In addition to the coverage cap for personal property, there are special coverage limits for specific types of property which can impact your laptop.
+There are special coverage limits for specific types of property that can impact your laptop.
 Many policies will have a coverage limit for portable electronics of $1,500 to $2,500.
 This means that regardless of how much your laptop was worth when it was destroyed, your insurer will only pay out up to their coverage limit for your new one and you’ll have to cover the remaining balance.

 If you decide you need a higher limit for your portable electronics, you can usually increase this coverage limit and pay a higher premium.

-Do I need to buy extra coverage to protect against laptop damage?
+Should I buy extra coverage to protect against laptop damage?

-You can also purchase a separate policy to protect the laptop specifically; this is usually offered when you buy it.
+You can also purchase a separate policy to protect the laptop specifically.

-How to make a claim on a broken laptop
+How to file a homeowners insurance claim on a broken laptop

-Making a claim on a laptop or computer that has been destroyed by a covered peril is pretty straightforward, but if your computer simply needs to be repaired rather than replaced, there may be an extra step.
-Here is a quick overview of how to make a claim for a damaged or destroyed computer:
+Filing a claim on a laptop or computer that has been destroyed by a covered peril is pretty straightforward, but if your computer needs to be repaired rather than replaced, there may be an extra step.
+Here is a quick overview of how to file a claim for a damaged or destroyed computer:

 Even if your computer is valued at more than your deductible you should consider the impact a claim will have on your policy.
 Once you make a claim on your policy, your rates will increase and you will lose any claims-free discounts you have, all of which may end up costing more than a new laptop.